betsystade/betsystade.github.io/index.md

 I am a computational clinical psychologist and research scientist at the Stanford [Institute for Human-Centered AI](https://hai.stanford.edu/) working in the [Computational Psychology and Well-Being](https://cpwb.stanford.edu/) and [Fidelity, Adaptation, Sustainability, and Training](https://med.stanford.edu/fastlab.html) labs.
 I did my PhD at the University of Pennsylvania in the [Boundaries of Anxiety and Depression lab](https://web.sas.upenn.edu/ruscio-lab/).
 I'm part of the [World Well-Being Project](https://www.wwbp.org/).
 My research has been supported by the [National Science Foundation](https://www.nsfgrfp.org/).

 I am trained in [evidence-based therapies](https://div12.org/treatments/), including CBT for depression and insomnia, exposure therapy for the anxiety disorders, exposure and response prevention for OCD, and cognitive processing therapy and prolonged exposure for PTSD.
+I have a small [private practice](https://www.drbetsystade.com/) where I offer CBT for insomnia.

 <a href="assets/EStade_CV.pdf" target="_blank">My CV</a>